 1.

 Gleitman, Henry, Gross, James J., & Reisberg, Daniel.
 Psychology.
-(W. W. Norton & Co, 2011).
+(W. W. Norton & Co, New York, 2011).

 2.